Budgeting And Forecasting That Supports Better Decisions

 A budget only improves performance if it is reviewed against actual results consistently and acted on.
 Monthly variance analysis identifies where results differ from plan, explains why, and gives leadership the information needed to adjust before small gaps compound into larger problems.
 Understanding variances is what separates a budgeting process that drives accountability from one that does not.

-Performance gaps surface earlier.
+What changes: Performance gaps surface earlier.
 Management decisions are grounded in what is actually happening rather than what was originally expected.

 Scenario Modelling and Sensitivity Analysis